 My iPhone was put in Recovery Mode after update

 In certain cases after the iOS update, the iPhone, iPad or iPod Touch could automatically enter Recovery Mode.
 Recovery Mode is a particular state of iOS devices which have encountered software- or app-related trouble.
 This mode is instantly recognizable from the iPhone screen once it shows a USB cable, and an arrow pointing towards the iTunes icon.

 If your iPhone was automatically placed in Recovery Mode after the upgrade, you would need to restore it via iTunes.
 Refer to this troubleshooting article for a detailed procedure on how to get the iPhone out of recovery mode after iOS upgrade.

-How do I restore my iPhone data after iOS 7 update?
+How do I restore my iPhone data after iOS 7 or iOS 8 update?

 Restoring iPhone from iCloud backup

 Restoring from iCloud backup requires an active connection to the Internet.
 You must select a WiFi network to connect to.
 Also, connect the iPhone to a power source since the restore process can quickly deplete the iPhone battery.